bwalshe/simple_http_server/README.md

 [`std::async`](https://en.cppreference.com/w/cpp/thread/async) to run a function and get the result packaged in an [`std::future`](https://en.cppreference.com/w/cpp/thread/future).
-I'm not going to code up the simple multi threaded server, but it would look pretty similar to the above, only with the read/write/close part wrapped up in a function `void process_connection(int conn_fd)`, and the main loop would become
+I'm not going to code up the simple multi threaded server in this section, but it would look pretty similar to the one above, only with the read/write/close part wrapped up in a function `void process_connection(int conn_fd)`, and the main loop would become

 ```c++
 for(;;)